davidssmith/rawarray-rust/README.md

-Welcome to the RA package!
+Welcome to the RawArray crate!
 ===========================

 Introduction
 ------------

-RA is a simple file format for storing n-dimensional arrays.
-RA stands for **raw array** and should be pronounced *arr-ay*, although it is not a coincidence that the mispronunciation *rah* (as in "raw" in some dialects) also makes sense.
+RawArray is a simple file format for storing n-dimensional arrays.
+The extension `.ra` can be pronounced *arr-ay* or *rah* (as in "raw", or the Egyption sun god).

-RA was designed to be portable, fast, and storage efficient.
+RawArray was designed to be portable, fast, and storage efficient.
 For scientific applications in particular, it can allow the simple storage of large arrays without a separate header file to store the dimensions and type metadata.